Eyevinn/media-event-filter/README.md

 Releases are triggered via a github action that will automatically increment the version and write a changelog based on commits.

-Manual releases can be made by running `yarn release`.
+Manual releases can be made by running `pnpm release`.

 # Support